seviu/swiftdaddy/Content/articles/Associated Types and Protocols.md

 ---
 date: 2020-08-30 09:41
-description: Protocols with Associated Types
+description: Taking a look into Protocols and how we can use them with generic types in the form of Associated Types
 tags: Swift
 ---

 ## Understanding the problem

-While working in a problem with a colleague we came upon a problem in which it was necessary to transform one element into an array of something complex and totally different.
-Since this was a pattern which was going to repeat itself, we defined a protocol for that.
+While working in a problem with a colleague we came upon a problem in which it was necessary to transform one element into an array of something complex and different.
+Since this was a pattern that was going to repeat itself, we defined a protocol for that.

-The problem itself required us to have a `Parser` which would transform some json into an array of core data elements.
+The problem itself required us to have a `Parser` which would transform some JSON into an array of core data elements.
 Lets name them `Element` and `ComplexElement`

 ## Our setup

-We have a Parser which transforms some `Codable` into an array of `ComplexObject`.
+We have a Parser that transforms some `Codable` into an array of `ComplexObject`.

 ```swift
 protocol Parser {